 More information on SMI including how to claim can be found on the Gov.UK website.

 Getting someone else to pay your rent or mortgage

 If you are serving a prison sentence, your partner (married or not) can claim Housing Benefit or Universal Credit to pay the rent on your home.
 Another relative or friend might be able to receive Housing Benefit or Universal Credit if they look after your home in your absence.
 They must be living in the property.
 They can apply even if the tenancy is in your name only.
 You should tell your landlord that they will pay the rent on your behalf.

 Every adult prisoner has access to ‘Through the Gate’ resettlement services which will start while you are still in custody and continue in the community.
 The support offered might include help finding accommodation and re-engaging with family and friends, financial advice, drug and alcohol education, anger management classes, training opportunities and mentoring.

 If you are released on licence, your probation officer can help you find accommodation, as long as you have spent a continuous period of at least twelve months in custody.
 You are allocated a probation officer in the area where you will be living after release.
 Your probation officer manages your supervision in the community and can give you housing advice and may be able to refer you to a specialist hostel, supported housing or private landlords.

-For more information on the Probation Services visit the National Probation Service website.
+More information about the Probation Services can be found on the National Probation Service website.

 Upstream is an advice service in Cheshire and Warrington for single people who may be at risk of rough sleeping and which targets people leaving prison, hospital or supported housing.
 To speak to an Upstream worker for advice contact Forum Housing.